Optical services are covered for all eligible MHCP members.

 Provider Type Home Page Links

-Eyeglasses and vision care services are covered for eligible MHCP recipients who require vision correction.
+Eyeglasses and vision care services are covered for eligible MHCP members who require vision correction.
 See Health Care Programs and Services for specific program coverage.

-It is the responsibility of the provider to verify eligibility of the recipient and determine when the last pair of MHCP eyeglasses were dispensed before providing services or ordering eyeglasses.
-Use the MN–ITS Interactive Eligibility Request (PDF) or 270 transaction to determine eligibility and determine when the recipient’s last pair of MHCP eyeglasses was dispensed.
+It is the responsibility of the provider to verify eligibility of the member before providing services or ordering eyeglasses.
+Use the MN–ITS Interactive Eligibility Request (PDF) or 270 transaction to determine eligibility.

-Keep documentation of medical necessity in the recipients’ medical records.
-The following services are covered service when medically necessary and coverage criteria are met:
+Keep documentation of medical necessity in the member’s medical records.
+The following services are covered when medically necessary and coverage criteria are met:

 Contact lenses are covered without authorization if prescribed for aphakia, keratoconus, or aniseikonia and for bandage lenses.
 All other diagnoses or conditions require authorization for contact lens services and supplies.

-Bilateral prescribing and fitting of contact lenses, except for aphakia codes: 92310 and 92314.
-Use modifier 52 when prescribing and fitting one eye.
+For bilateral prescribing and fitting of contact lenses, , use modifier 52 when prescribing and fitting one eye.
+Aphakia codes 92310 and 92314 do not require a modifier.

 Contact lenses: S0500, V2500-V2599.
 One unit = one contact lens.
 Planned replacement contact lenses may be dispensed as multi-packs.
 The following dispensing limits apply: